The Mont Blanc neutrinos from SN 1987A: Could they have been monochromatic (8 MeV) tachyons with $m^2=-0.38$ keV$^2$?: Appendix

 \subsubsection{Time dependent background count rate}

-The most obvious alternate explanation for the result claimed would be if the background count rate were time dependent, in which case the SN and $^8B$ backgrounds need have no relation.
+The most obvious alternate explanation to a 7.5 MeV line in the data would be if the background count rate were time dependent, in which case the normalization of the SN and $^8B$ backgrounds need have no relation to one another.
 A change was in fact made from a periodic cleaning of the tank water to a continuous cleaning following the SN, and during most of the $^8B$ data taking period.
 However, ref.~\citep{Hi1988} notes that there was no time dependence in the background count rate for months prior to SN 1987A apart from small perturbations introduced by efforts to reduce the amount of Rn dissolved in the tank water.
-Moreover, it was found that deviations from a constant rate were entirely consistent with a (random) Poisson distribution.
-Thus, the small changes in radon level and background count rate due to the change from periodic to continuous cleaning would almost certainly have been small compared to the roughly $\sim 100\%$ increase in background needed to explain the peak in Fig. 4(b).
+Specifically, it was found that deviations from a constant rate were entirely consistent with a (random) Poisson distribution.
+Thus, the small changes in radon level and background count rate due to the change from periodic to continuous cleaning would almost certainly have been small compared to the roughly $\sim 100\%$ increase in background that would be needed to explain the $\sim 600$ count excess in Fig. 4(b).